 Meanwhile, only 20% of companies were planning to increase their traditional (offline) marketing budgets in 2015, with 55% of companies planning to keep their traditional (offline) marketing budgets the same over 2015.

 Your Competitors are Focusing on Acquisition Marketing

 The fifth annual Marketing Budgets Report also stated that more companies said they focused their investments on marketing for new customers (acquisition marketing) over keeping their existing ones (engagement/retention) in 2014.
 34% of respondents said they were focusing on acquisition marketing (up from 31% in 2013), while retention/engagement was down from 24% in 2013 to 18% last year.

 The modest boost in acquisition marketing can be partially attributed to the more positive economic climate and the corresponding increase in marketing budgets.

-Marketing Spend in 2014: Email Marketing, Social Media, & Search (SEO/PPC) Lead the Way
+Marketing Spend in 2014: Email Marketing, Social Media, & Search (SEO/PPC) Led the Way

-The latest StrongView survey, which was conducted with SENSORPRO, examined business leaders and their planned marketing budgets for 2014.
+One of the latest StrongView surveys, which was conducted with SENSORPRO, examined business leaders and their planned marketing budgets for 2014.
 According to the survey, 52% of respondents planned to increase their spend on email marketing, 46% on social media, and 41% on search (SEO/PPC) last year.
 Please see the figure on the right.